top of page

 HUNTING TOBIAS

-Torn from his mother's arms on the Jewish ramp at Auschwitz, it was the last time Daniel saw his parents or sister.
+Torn from his mother's arms on the Jewish ramp at Auschwitz, Daniel feared he would never see his parents or sister again.
 But he survived the holocaust and dedicated his life to seeking justice as a Nazi hunter.
 Then, in the last year of his life, he stumbles upon evidence that his family had somehow survived.

 But where are they?